-d) Useful life, residual value of property, plant and equipment e) Impairment of financial assets f) Going concern assumption
+d) Useful life, residual value of property, plant and equipment e) Impairment of financial assets

 Management reviews its estimate of the useful lives of depreciable/amortisable assets at each reporting date, based on the expected utility of the assets.
 Uncertainties in these estimates relate to technical and economic obsolescence that may change the utilisation of assets.